Sachin4800/supermarket_billing/README.md

 # supermarket_billing
-A system created for end to end billing peocess for supermarkets.
+A system created for end to end billing process for supermarkets. this is created using c++ programming language and using thr concept of object oriented programming system.